eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

     * Look for the Product Carbon Footprint (PCF) information for each of the specific car part

-    * Calculate and add up the PCF values of all individual parts to obtain the aggregate Carbon Footprint value for the entire car.
+    * Sum up the PCF values of all individual parts to obtain the aggregate Carbon Footprint value for the entire car.

 ####  Step 2 - Creating the Final Digital Product Passport (DPP) for the Whole Car